 |Launchpad Name||Any Launchpad name|

-Next, click “Add an item” and select a workflow:
+Next, click “Choose Workflow…” and select a Workflow:

-Multiple workflows can be deployed sequentially by clicking “Add an item” and selecting additional workflows.
-Workflows can be reordered by dragging and dropping the selected workflows.
+Multiple workflows can be deployed sequentially by clicking “Choose Workflows” and selecting additional Workflows.
+Workflows can be reordered by dragging and dropping the selected Workflows.

 In the example below, the device serial number is set as the Condition, and two workflows are selected to deploy in sequence: first, a multiple item workflows (restore+MDM); and then, change the device language to French – all automatically, on connecting the specified devices.